New Updates for the South Pass area! See sites 47, 48, and 49 on the South Pass vicinity map. (Summer 2013)

 This web page provides a "virtual tour" of the Oregon Trail from its last crossing of the North Platte River at modern-day Casper, Wyoming, to the point where it crossed the continental divide and entered the Oregon Territory at South Pass.
-There are currently 119 photos included in this tour.
+There are over 120 photos included in this tour.
+Click on "Photo tour" at left to start.

 The stretch of 150 trail miles from Casper to South Pass is perhaps the best-preserved section of the original route, and includes important landmark features such as Independence Rock, Devil's Gate, Split Rock, Emigrant Gap, Prospect Hill, Rocky Ridge, and South Pass.
 Wheel ruts from the original trail are visible in several places, and thanks to the isolation of the area, it is possible in many places to see a landscape almost unchanged from what 19th century travelers would have seen.